The Brilliant Healer's New Life in the Shadows: Characters

-Also called "Loewe the Mighty," she is of the 'big three' leaders of the slums' demi-human gangs.
+Also called "Loewe the Mighty", she is of the 'big three' leaders of the slums' demi-human gangs.
 Amicable, strong, and a big eater, she is an ogress who runs the gang of orcs dealing in the excavation of mana stones.
 The final gang leader to meet Zenos, she swore the orcs to him after he cut an explosive stone she'd ingested out of her belly, despite knowing that letting her die would yield him the orcs' entire fortune.
+Like the other two gang leaders, she is also in love with Zenos.